Saturday, October 25, 2014

 Michael Keaton as Bat…er, I mean, Birdman

-From director Alejandro González Iñárritu (21 Grams) and starring the always entertaining Michael Keaton (Mr. MomBeetlejuice, Batman (1989)) comes a clever new take on the superhero movie genre, Birdman.
+From director Alejandro González Iñárritu (21 Grams) and starring the always entertaining Michael Keaton (Beetlejuice, Clean and Sober, Batman 1 and 2) comes a clever new take on the superhero movie genre, Birdman.
 And no, it has no relation to Hanna Barbera’s Birdman or Adult Swim’s Harvey Birdman: Attorney at Law; it’s a brand new superhero with a very unique concept.

 The film is not written like any other superhero movie, it’s more of a character study on Michael Keaton’s character whose alter ego keeps haunting him, and it’s done very well.
 It's definitely not your average superhero/comic book movie, but fans of comic books are sure to go absolutely nuts over the many callbacks and references to various iconic superheroes and comics.